-Most small businesses organize finances by creating a separate business account, getting a business credit card or a line of credit for business, using an accounting program, and setting aside money for taxes.
+Most small-scale businesses organize finances by creating a separate business account, getting a business credit card or a line of credit for business, using an accounting program, and setting aside money for self-employment taxes.
 These are something you require to get going.
-Eventually, a small business can employ professionals for handling finance, accounting, and tax responsibilities.
+Eventually, a small business can employ professionals for handling finance, tax, and accounting tasks

 How do you manage business accounts?

-To manage small business finances and accounts better, you must pay off the debt in time and pay yourself a regular salary from the earnings.
+For managing small business finances and accounts better, you must pay off the debt in a specific period and pay yourself a regular salary from the earnings.
 Managing the business account properly also involves:

 - Developing a bookkeeping system

-- Creating a business bank account for the transactions
+- Creating a separate business bank account for the business transactions

 - Evaluating your accounts and accounting methods periodically